qtrest/qtrest/README.md

 # Qt / QML REST Client  (Beta)

+**NOTE: the last changes break the compatibility with the previous versions of the library.
+See the `expand` parameter.**

 Qt REST Client  - small and simple REST API client for any Qt/QML application.
 Library support standard JSON and XML REST APIs and auto mapping REST data to QAbstractListModel for QML